ytakano3/ECCOv4-r2_config/README.md

-# ECCO_v4_r2_config
+# ECCOv4-r2_config (since 2023)
-Instance of ECCOv4-r2 used for adjoint sensitivity studies
+Instance of the ECCOv4r2 (ECCOv4 release 2) used for adjoint sensitivity studies (Jones et al., 2019).

-This repository contains the specific setup files used for adjoint sensitivity studies.
-It is an instance of ECCOv4 release 2:
+This repository contains the specific setup files used for adjoint sensitivity studies, originally from Dani Jones and Gael Forget's setup (based on MITgcm checkpoint 66h). https://github.com/gaelforget/ECCOv4 https://github.com/MITgcm/MITgcm/releases/tag/checkpoint66h

-https://github.com/gaelforget/ECCOv4

-which is an instance of MITgcm (checkpiont 66h):

-https://github.com/MITgcm/MITgcm/releases/tag/checkpoint66h
+Now I have start updating the setup based on more recent release (ver 1.9 of Gael's setup and based on MITgcm checkpoint 67z) and tested on Archer2 (as of Oct 11th, 2024).

 The directory structure of this repository is as follows: